freeburg logo

 A small business may choose furloughs over layoffs because it allows them to retain valued team members.
 When their situation improves, they can bring their employees back and avoid spending more money and time on recruiting and developing new employees.

-It’s essential to plan for your company's present and potential needs and consider your employees’ best interests.
+It’s essential to plan for the present and potential needs of your company and consider your employees’ best interests.
 Understanding the potential impact of furloughs and layoffs will help clarify which option is better in your case.

 SCHEDULE YOUR FREE CONSULTATION TODAY.